 That said, there are different types of editors, and there are different levels of editing.
 So if you’re an author who’s getting her manuscript ready for submission for consideration for publication or if you’re an author who’s just beginning the publishing pipeline, I’ll try to demystify this process and the strange, arcane world of editors.
 Keep in mind, too, that I’m dealing with publishing through a traditional house.
 If you’re a self-published author and you haven’t worked with a traditional house, well, you’ll be dealing (hopefully) with substantive editors, copyeditors, and proofreaders.
 Nevertheless, some of you out there may be hybrids — like me — and work both with traditional houses and also do some self-publishing.

-Now, before I launch into the different types of editors that exist, a little bit about me: I started formal editing in 1992, as a graduate student at the University of New Mexico.
+Now, before I launch into the different types of editors that exist, a little bit about me: I started formal editing as a graduate student.
 I learned the craft of editing in an apprentice-type of situation, where I just jumped in at a publishing venue and learned it from experienced editors.
 I spent 8 initial years working in various editorial capacities at a(n) historical journal and an academic press.
 In 2000, I was hired as a permanent acquisitions editor at said press, and eventually became managing editor there, which means I was responsible for every manuscript the press published, from author through production to printing.
 The press where I worked published about 100 books a year, and I dealt with every single one of them.
-I left formal publishing in 2004, but I still do freelance editing for publishing houses/individual clients and I’m versed in academic, professional, and fiction styles.
+I left formal publishing back in the day, but I still do freelance editing for publishing houses/individual clients and I’m versed in academic, professional, and fiction styles.

 It’s important to understand that editing with regard to publishing is very different than, say, editing a paper to turn in for your English class.
 When you’re getting a story or a novel ready for submission to a publisher, the editors you will deal with are people who most likely learned their skills and craft working in a publishing house.
 They are versed in editing geared toward publication, versed in publishing trends, genres, and what’s “hot” and what’s not.